 A Mysterious Tithe to a Mysterious Priest

-From the text, it appears that the king of Sodom neither witnessed the encounter with Melchizedek nor the transaction of the tithe, for Abram “vowed” not to take any of the spoils.
-(He was quite candid about the bounty for his 318 servants and three neighbors who accompanied him to battle).
+From the text, it appears that the king of Sodom neither witnessed the encounter with Melchizedek nor the transaction of the tithe, for Abram “vowed” not to take any of the spoils for himself.
+(Abram was quite candid about the bounty for his 318 servants and three neighbors who accompanied him to battle).

-So what did Abram tithe?
+So, what did Abram tithe?
 Did he give from his wealth of livestock, silver, and gold?
 (Genesis 13:2).
-No soldier would take personal wealth to a battlefield.
+No soldier would ever take personal fortune or goods to a battlefield.

-(Several translations of Hebrews 7:4 state that Abraham gave a tenth of the “spoils” to Melchizedek, but the Greek word “akrothinion” can also be translated as “the top of the heap” or “first fruits.”)
+(Several translations of Hebrews 7:4 state that Abraham gave a tenth of the “spoils” to Melchizedek, but the Greek word “akrothinion” also translates to “the top of the heap” or “first fruits.”)

 Opinions on Melchizedek